tom0d4chi/frontendmentor-ecommerce/README.md

 ### The challenge

+The challenge was to integrate a webpage relying on screenshots.
 Users should be able to:

 - ✅ View the optimal layout for the site depending on their device's screen size